siduction/sidu-manual/data/en/0003-help_en.md

 $ weechat-curses
 ~~~

 Now you can connect to irc.oftc.net on port 6667.
-After successful connection the pseudonym (the "nickname") will be changed:
+After successful connection, the pseudonym (the "nickname") will be changed:

 **/nick 'Your_new_nick'**.